Automated Screening Myths: What Actually Gets Your Salesforce Resume Dropped

 The practical takeaway

-Stop panicking about ATS auto-rejection.
+Stop panicking about automated screening myths.
 Focus on the two things that actually matter: make sure the keywords from the job description appear somewhere in your resume, and use a single-column format that parses cleanly.
-ResuBlue's ATS Validator runs 18 specific parseability checks against the actual behavior of Workday, Greenhouse, Lever, and iCIMS — not against the 2012 myth.
+ResuBlue's Parsing Check runs specific parseability checks against common hiring-system behavior, not the 2012 myth.